A possible correction of the Saha curve for non-equilibrium states: Introduction

 The interactions in the early Universe are primarily determined by electromagnetic reactions, which exhibit long-range interactions.
 In 2018, J.L.
 Cirto et al. investigated the \textit{Validity and Failure of the Boltzmann Weight} in the context of long- and short-range interactions ($\alpha/d$) for potentials of the type $\Phi(r)\propto 1/r^{\alpha}$ ($\alpha\geq 0$) in a $d$-dimensional space \cite{cirto2018validity}.
 Accordingly, for short-range interactions ($\alpha/d>1$), numerical analysis indicates Maxwellians for the momenta and the Boltzmann weight for the energies.
 Nevertheless, for long-range interactions ($\alpha/d<1$), numerical analysis strongly suggests $q$-Gaussians for the time-averaged momenta, as well as $q$-exponential distributions for the Boltzmann weight, hence undoubtedly falling out of the scope of Boltzmann-Gibbs (BG) statistical mechanics.
 Since the Saha equation is proportional to the Boltzmann weight in the realm of BG statistics, it cannot accurately depict the physical phenomena in the presence of long-range interactions, such as electromagnetic interactions.
 Besides, the presence of long-range interactions or significant statistical correlations often drives the system away from equilibrium \cite{tirnakli2016standard}.
 Since the BG statistics is not well-suited to describe such non-equilibrium scenarios, modifications to the Saha equation become necessary to incorporate effects that lie beyond the BG paradigm.

 The Tsallis statistics is relevant in studying systems out of thermodynamic equilibrium that exhibit strong statistical correlations or long-range interactions \cite{tsallis2023introduction}.
-The limitations of the Saha equation have opened up a way to investigate its applicability in the early Universe under a non-Gaussian context.
-Motivated by this issue, we develop a strategy to correct the Saha ionization curve for primordial hydrogen recombination using Tsallis non-Gaussian statistics \cite{tsallis1988possible}.
-To this end, we shall employ the non-Gaussian Saha ionization equation determined in Ref. \cite{sales2022non}.
-This version is distinct from the others because it does not include chemical potentials in its functional form.
-In previous formulations, the presence of chemical potentials had complicated the analysis of the ionization evolution of the primordial plasma.
+In particular, several studies have shown that space plasmas often display non-Maxwellian velocity distributions that can be accurately described by $q$-Gaussian distributions (also called kappa distributions), which are typical of the $S_q$-formalism \cite{livadiotis2013understanding}.
+This provides a robust physical motivation for exploring the role of non-extensive statistics in ionization–recombination processes.
+The limitations of the Saha equation have opened up a way to investigate its applicability in the early Universe under a generalized context.
+Motivated by this issue, we develop a strategy to correct the Saha ionization curve for primordial hydrogen recombination using Tsallis statistics \cite{tsallis1988possible}.
+Our main hypothesis is that a time-dependent $q$-index can act as an effective temperature, capturing the evolving thermodynamic conditions of the primordial plasma.
+This evolution is physically motivated by the fact that recombination occurs predominantly through excited states, a condition that the standard Saha equation does not contemplate.
+To this end, we shall employ the Saha ionization equation determined in Ref. \cite{sales2022non}.
+This modified version is distinct from the others because it does not include chemical potentials in its functional form, a common issue in alternative formulations (see \cite{pessah2001statistical,soares2019non}).

 This work is structured as follows.
 In Sect. \ref{sect2}, an overview of primordial hydrogen recombination is presented.
-We discuss considerations on a model of non-Gaussian recombination and a strategy to correct the Saha curve in Sect. \ref{sect3}.
-In Sect. \ref{sect4}, the discussion and conclusion are shown.
+We discuss considerations on a parameterized model of recombination and a strategy to correct the Saha curve in Sect. \ref{sect3}.
+In Sect. \ref{sect4}, the results and discussion are shown.
+Finally, the conclusions are presented in Sect. \ref{sect5}.
 Unless otherwise specified, we will adopt the following system of natural units throughout the paper: $c=k_B=\hbar=1$.